 Inflation latest publications

-Baseline assumes growth of 2.3% in 2019 and 1.8% in 2020.
-Model-based recession projections suggest probability around 50% over the next 24-months.
+Baseline assumes growth of 1.8% in 2020, potential upside emerging.
+Model-based recession projections suggest probability around 30% over the next 24-months.
 Moderate job growth and steady unemployment for foreseeable future.
-Inflation close to 2%, but downside risks remain.
+Inflation close to 2%, downside risks fading.

 Eurozone growth forecasts are revised slightly upwards due to better incoming data, but we continue to expect some slowdown from 1.2% in 2019 to 0.9% in 2020 before recovering gradually to 1.2% in 2021.

 We expect output to grow by 3,1% in 2020, a forecast which is similar to the one we made in October, while in 2021 economic activity would grow by 3,5%.
 The main drivers will be the normalisation of primary activities (mining) and public spending, to which a stronger private spending will be added next year.

 Colombia meets its potential growth level, driven by an accelerating internal demand.